SamRoberts/fuzzy/README.md

   make it easier to do other changes.
 Probably not realistic to do escaping before this.
 - Support escaping within template pattern.
+- A lot of hedgehog pattern gen logic might be easier to express with logical template representation.
 - Replace unstructured fork and jump instructions into scope instructions.
 To avoid object allocations (but will have benchmarks to judge if I really care), can parse template ahead of time to find out max env depth and